algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 2.1 Database breakdown

 In this database structure, each product is described with detailed specifications.
-For instance, when a wine is selected, all of its associated attributes will be displayed on the app's "Product Page."
+For instance, when a wine is selected, all of its associated attributes will be displayed on the app's "product page."

 The database is **read-only for users**—only the client will have permission to modify its content.
 All data will be entered **manually** by the client.